There’s a difference between quarantine and isolation — but in both cases, you can’t refuse to comply with the regulations.

 - There is no need to test/retest at the end of the isolation period.

-- Editorial note: The period of quarantine/isolation that is reflected in the guidelines uploaded on this page is 14 days.
-This period was shortened to 10 days on Friday, 17 July.
-We will upload the new, adjusted guidelines as soon as they become available.
+- Editorial note: The period of quarantine/isolation that is reflected in the original guidelines is 14 days.
+This period was shortened to 10 days on 17 July.
 Read more about the reasons for the announcement here and Health Minister Zweli Mkhize’s speech here.
 You can find the World Health Organisation guidelines that South Africa has based its new quarantine/isolation guidelines on here.

 - People in self-quarantine/isolation should observe basic hygiene such as frequently washing their hands, using a cloth mask and avoiding touching their hands, eyes and mouth.